-Use a backup method of birth control, such as a condom, diaphragm, or sponge if:
+Use a backup method of birth control, such as a condom, diaphragm, or sponge, if:

-Call your doctor if:
+Call your health care provider if:

-You cough up blood.
+- You cough up blood

 Mini-pill; the pill - progestin; Oral contraceptives - progestin; OCP - progestin; Contraception - progestin

-Family planning: Contraception, sterilizaiton, and pregnancy termination.
+Family planning: Contraception, sterilization, and pregnancy termination.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 13.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 13.